makrai/notes/palmer10-sem-role-label.md

 * As semantically annotated corpora become available in multiple languages
   * how consistent the semantic annotation is across languages
-  * all semantic role annotation ... targets the predicate-argument structure,
+  * all semantic role annotation targets the predicate-argument structure,
   * predicate in the source language may be translated into multiple predicates
 * potential application in Machine Translation and other NLP systems

 ## 4.3 Language-(In)Dependent Semantic Role Labeling .
 61

 * how semantic role labeling techniques developed for one language can be adapted for use in another language
 * language (in)dependence of semantic role labeling techniques
   * often used as a measure [of] superiority of language processing techniques
 * [drawing from Chinese SRL, we show that SRL systems] need to incorporate language-specific features
 * Chinese
-  * morphology-poor
+  * poor morphology
     * no systematic use of morphological case markers, which would be useful cues for SRL
       * makes it impractical to use the Japanese-style semantic role labels